AT SPOKANE HEIGHTS

 As we know, drug addiction is a growing epidemic in the United States and across the globe.
 The impact of drugs and alcohol are immeasurable, but we all know that short term effects of using substances cause a great deal of distorted perceptions, lowered inhibitions, and overall impairment.
 We were especially shocked to see the staggering numbers of drivers under the influence of drugs, even just in the state of Washington.

 Data was collected from a total of 2,056 drivers in Washington State.
 This roadside survey was called the Washington State Roadside Survey and was ongoing from June 2014 to June 2015.
 Although drivers with children in the car were less likely to test positive for alcohol, the survey found that one in seven drivers with children in the car tested positive for THC.
-“Most drivers reported that cannabis use was very likely to impair driving.
-Among those who did not perceive any risk, 40.6% of drivers with a child and 28.9% of drivers without a child tested positive for THC” (Romano).

 Driving Under the Influence is not only extremely dangerous for the driver, but it is also life-threatening for anyone they come in contact with while driving.
 A classification of D.U.Is is specific for those who drive under the influence with children in the car, called DUI-CE or DUI-Child Endangerment.
 “Although DUI-CE crashes are a relatively small proportion of total alcohol-impaired driving crashes, they are persistent and devastating in their impact.
 Research does not account for the larger number of drivers who take the risk of DUI-CE but do not crash” (Romano).

 In the study mentioned in this article, only drivers ages 21 or older were able to participate in the study.
 This demographic leaves out drivers aged 16-20 years old, who may account for many more drivers in the state of Washington who were driving under the influence.
-“Among those who were driving with a child, 0.0% and 0.4% were alcohol positive during the daytime and nighttime, respectively.
-Among those who were not driving with a child, the likelihood of finding an alcohol-positive driver was substantially lower at daytime (0.7%) than at nighttime (6.7%)” (Romano).

-Changes in Road Safety
+Marijuana and Road Safety

-Marijuana is difficult to test in correlation to impairment, unlike alcohol which a BAC (blood alcohol content) test could determine your level of impairment in a much easier way.
-So, what are highway and road safety officials doing about this? “‘Currently, there are a number of different tests being developed and validated to detect whether drugs are present, including saliva and even breath tests for THC,’ according to study coauthor Angela Eichelberger, Ph.D., from the Insurance Institute for Highway Safety” (Journal of Studies on Alcohol and Drugs).
+“‘Currently, there are a number of different tests being developed and validated to detect whether drugs are present, including saliva and even breath tests for THC,’ according to study coauthor Angela Eichelberger, Ph.D., from the Insurance Institute for Highway Safety” (Journal of Studies on Alcohol and Drugs).

 As you may know, marijuana is legalized in Washington State, but this does not mean that driving under the influence of marijuana is legal— nor is it safe by any means.

-Cannabis Intoxication
+The Effects of Cannabis Intoxication

-• recent use of cannabis
+• Recent use of cannabis

-• two or more of the following signs or symptoms within two hours of cannabis use— conjunctival injection (dilated blood vessels in the eye), increased appetite, dry mouth, tachycardia (elevated heart rate of over 100 beats per minute)
+• Two or more of the following signs or symptoms within two hours of cannabis use:

 The Perception of Marijuana